-If they find that a particular nutrient or food helps with eczema, they believe that this nutrient or food is beneficial for everyone suffering from eczema.
+If they find that a particular nutrient or food helps with eczema, they believe that this nutrient or food is beneficial for every person suffering from eczema.

-But, when they witness individual cases of people not getting any positive, therapeutic effects from that nutrient or food or diet, they believe that something else is to blame.
+But when they witness individual cases of people not getting positive therapeutic benefits from that nutrient or food or diet, they believe that something else is to blame.

-Aside from the fact that most health-enthusiasts overlook that health is a multifactorial ‘entity’, they also discard a nutritional approach as useless, if its positive effects are not consistent from person to person.
+Aside from the fact that most health-oriented individuals and even practitioners overlook that health is a multifactorial ‘entity,’ they also discard a dietary approach as useless, if its positive effects are not consistent from person to person.

-Due to their lack of knowledge on the basics of human physiology and metabolism, they experience frustration and desperation when a food or a diet doesn’t showcase a predictable, positive pattern or clinical performance.
+Due to their lack of knowledge and understanding on the basics of human physiology and metabolism, they experience frustration and desperation when a food or a diet doesn’t showcase a predictable, positive pattern or clinical performance.

-The scenario is the same every time: A new, unconventional diet or remedy suddenly appears and looks extremely promising for a period of time, but ultimately fails to deliver for a big portion of the population, starting slowly to lose its popularity.
+The scenario is usually the same every time: A new, unconventional diet or remedy suddenly appears and looks extremely promising for a period of time, but ultimately fails to deliver for a big portion of the population, starting to slowly lose its popularity.

-As a result, more and more people lose their interest and faith in that diet, and many times, in nutritional science overall.
+As a consequence, more and more people lose their interest and faith in that diet, and many times in nutritional science in general.

-That biochemical deviation from person to person which determines what diet is ideal for a particular individual may be referred to as “biochemical individuality.”
+That biochemical deviation from person to person determines what diet is ideal for that person and is referred to as “biochemical individuality.”

 Most Health Experts Support a Standardized Approach to Nutrition

 Most integrative healthcare professionals, authoritative figures and best-selling authors dismiss the reality of metabolic individuality.

-99% of them hold that everyone should be on the same, “perfect” diet, which might be anywhere from vegan to low or zero carb- usually the diet that they have found to work best for them.
+Most of them hold the belief that everyone should be on the same “perfect” diet, which might be anywhere from Vegan to Keto or Paleo- usually the diet that they have found to work the best for them.

 Most nutrition books also list “cookie-cutter” or “one-size-fits-all” solutions for various kinds of chronic health disorders.

-They typically suggest the use of particular vitamins, minerals, and trace elements with some books also including lists of certain foods and herbs.
+They typically also suggest the use of particular vitamins, minerals, and trace elements with some books also including lists of certain foods and herbs.

-Yet, the information they offer is always “nutrient specific”, not “patient-specific”.
+Yet, the information found in them is always “nutrient specific” and not “patient-specific”.